 Everybody involved in Welsh football has a responsibility towards safeguarding and welfare of the child/vulnerable adult is the paramount consideration!

-It is a condition that all junior coaches and club personnel who come into contact with children have a current and valid DBS check and FAW number.
+It is a condition that all junior coaches and club personnel who come into contact with children have a current and valid DBS check and COMET ID number.

 In addition, in order to meet the standard level required for entry into your junior league, there must be at least one individual per team who holds a FAW Football Leaders Award and a FAW First Aid Award.
 We would also encourage coaches to complete the FAW Safeguarding Award as a means of best practice.